JA96x/Uber_fares_analysis/README.md

 ![h](screenshots/clusters_visualised.PNG)

 The distribution of fare prices is shown across the four clusters.
+This visualisation helps in understanding how fare prices vary across different clusters.

 From the fare distribution boxplot, cluster 2 has a higher median fare amount of $30 compared to $10 for the other clusters.
 This cluster corresponds to Upper Manhattan which is a hub for major tourist attractions which leads to frequent surge prices.
 LaGuardia airport is also situated in the cluster which suggests higher likelihood of longer trips and higher fares.

 ```
 from matplotlib.ticker import MultipleLocator, AutoMinorLocator